 Rate Limits

 BlockRun's rate-limiting model is intentionally minimal: paid inference endpoints have no platform-side quota.
 You pay per call in USDC via x402, and the cost of a paid request is the only cap on call volume.
-The effective rate limit your code will see comes from the upstream provider whose model you called (OpenAI, Anthropic, Google, etc.) — not from BlockRun's gateway.
+The effective rate limit your code will see comes from the upstream capacity behind the model you called — not from BlockRun's gateway.

 Summary